 I drift to and from dreams until a gong reverberates at dawn, signalling that our first yoga class is about to begin.
 Attending a yoga retreat in Ubud is one of the things to do in Bali I really enjoy and although there are many fabulous yoga retreats around the world (this list might help you pick a yoga retreat in 2019), there’s something special about a Bali yoga experience.

 Bali is a destination that offers a wide range of experiences.
-If you’re visiting Bali on a family vacation here is a fantastic one-month Bali itinerary.
+If you’re visiting Bali on a family vacation here is a fantastic one-month Bali itinerary., You might also like to see some of these iconic landmarks in Indonesia.

 Yoga Retreat Bali